nina-blooms/nina-blooms/README.md

     <section id="order-flowers">
         <h2>Order Flowers</h2>
-        <p>Whether it’s for a special occasion or just because, our fresh flowers are available for order.
+        <p>Whether it�s for a special occasion or just because, our fresh flowers are available for order.
 Handpicked from our garden, each bouquet is crafted with care.</p>
         <button class="button">Order Flowers</button>
     </section>

     <section id="donate-flowers">
         <h2>Donate Flowers</h2>
-        <p>Want to brighten someone’s day?
+        <p>Want to brighten someone�s day?
 Donate a bouquet of flowers to a local hospital or community center.
 Together, we can share hope and happiness through flowers.</p>
         <button class="button">Donate Flowers</button>
     </section>